2016 HSC Rules and Procedures guide

-- You are required to certify that any submitted work is your own, and that any words, ideas, designs or work of others have been acknowledged appropriately (see section 5.1, ‘Honesty in Assessment – the Standard’).
+(iv) You are required to certify that any submitted work is your own, and that any words, ideas, designs or work of others have been acknowledged appropriately (see section 5.1, ‘Honesty in Assessment – the Standard’).
 Your teacher will monitor your submitted work through its development and is expected to keep records of your progress.
-Class teachers and principals must certify that the work has been done under the teacher’s supervision, was the student’s own work consistent with earlier drafts and other examples of the student’s work, and was completed by the due date.
+Class teachers and principals must certify that: the work has been done under the teacher’s supervision; was the student’s own work, consistent with earlier drafts and other examples of the student’s work; and was completed by the due date.
 If school staff cannot certify the work, you might not be awarded marks for it, or you may receive reduced marks.
 If you are planning a work that will need to be worked on at home, you must obtain your teacher’s permission first.

-- If you are repeating a course where a submitted work is required, you cannot submit any work entered and marked for the HSC in a previous year without the special permission of the BOSTES.
+(v) If you are repeating a course where a submitted work is required, you cannot submit any work entered and marked for the HSC in a previous year without the special permission of BOSTES.

 If you developed a major work for a previous HSC examination but did not submit it, you may only submit it for your current course with the approval of your school.

-- Submitted works in Visual Arts, Textiles and Design, and Drama will be returned after marking.
-While every care will be taken with them, the BOSTES accepts no responsibility for loss or damage.
+(viii) Submitted works in Visual Arts, Textiles and Design, and Drama will be returned after marking.
+While every care will be taken with them, BOSTES accepts no responsibility for loss or damage.
 It is your responsibility to arrange any insurance.

-- Music and Society and Culture submitted works (composition, musicology essays and PIPs) are to be submitted as PDFs and handed in to your teacher electronically.
+(ix) Works in Music, Society and Culture (composition, musicology essays and PIPs) are to be submitted as PDFs and submitted to your teacher electronically.

 7.2 Disability provisions